Mediation vs Litigation

 Fit for mediation

 Litigation may be a better route

 The thing about mediation is that you can always check in with a lawyer at any point in the process without actually being involved in litigation.
-But keeping the bulk of the discussions within the mediation realm will ensure that you keep your divorce amicable, humane, and cost effective.
+But keeping the bulk of the discussions within the mediation realm will ensure that you keep your divorce amicable, constructive, and cost effective.